open-telemetry/opentelemetry-collector-contrib/cmd/opampsupervisor/specification/README.md

   # extra command line flags to pass to the Collector executable.
   args:

-  # extra environment variables to set when executing the Collector
+  # Extra environment variables to set when executing the Collector.
+  env:

   # Optional user name to drop the privileges to when running the
   # Collector process.
-  env:
   run_as: myuser
   # Path to optional local Collector config file to be merged with the
   # config provided by the OpAMP server.